 * LIVE colour streaming video * See in the dark infra-red (Auto switching) * Hear everything – complete with a sensitive mic * Compact design and easy to install * Loads more…

 * Bird boxes, bird feeders * Hedgehog houses, bat boxes * Wildlife watching * Domestic pet viewing * Loads more…

 …watch live CCTV of blue tits, great tits and other familiar garden birds as they nest, lay eggs and raise a little family, unaware of the camera inside their home.
 It’s the perfect gift for birdwatchers, nature lovers and naturalists at a bargain price.
 It’s a wonderful and fascinating present for older or younger family members and friends.
 This popular nestbox and mini wildlife camera kit comes with a camera, cable, power supply and scart connector.
 The camera is easily mounted using the bolt and wing-nut supplied.
 Simply create a 5mm hole in your box, push the bolt through and spin the wing-nut on.
 The camera can then be tilted and focused easily, the 3.6mm lens on the camera giving you a top quality picture straight to your TV or computer.
-The camera is powered by a 12v power supply (included) and continuously transmits video and audio straight back to your TV via the AV cable (included).
+The camera is powered by a 12v power supply (included) and continuously transmits video and audio straight back to your TV via the transmitter which can be located in the roof space within the bird box.
+This transmits to your receiver in your house.
 The kit comes with everything you need in one go.
 Read more about the specifications below or contact us if you have any questions.